bobombolo/automata/README.md

 For other known issues and planned improvements see: https://github.com/bobombolo/automata/issues

 ## New since v.0.1.1
-- sound to accompany each growth cycle
+- sound to accompany each growth cycle that is tuned to the pattern itself from total cell count, birth count and death count

 ## New since v.0.1.0
 - tree mode has been added.
 Trees are an example of a non-totalistic, probabilistic 3D cellular automata (26n).
 The Tree tab allows the user to control the probabilities and heights of the growth.